Bali Street Food Tour: Hawker Hunter

 What to expect from our Bali street food tour

 The Bali street food tour starts in the morning around 10 am.
-You will be picked up from your hotel in south Bali and head to Bali’s capital Denpasar.
+You will meet your guide in Bali’s capital, Denpasar.
 Together with your Bali Food Safari guide, you will roam the busy streets in search for Bali’s finest hawkers, most authentic warungs and of course the best street food of Bali.
 Alternated by car and foot you visit 5 of the best street food places in town.
 The street food Bali tour will take up to about 4 hours and makes an authentic lunch experience.
 We recommend you book your food tour at the beginning of your stay on the island.
 This way, you can use all the great insight our guide provides in picking the most delicious local dishes in the days to come.
 Our food tour is available on Tuesdays, Wednesdays and Thursdays.

 A Bali Instagram tour for sure!